lemueloodle/session_towk/README.md

 Now use the salted key to communicate with your Querying PHP file using (ajax post request);
-From the Querying PHP File, compare the SESSION Token and Secret Key if valid.
+From the Querying PHP File, compare the passed SESSION Token and Secret Key if valid.

 	//The number should be equal to the SESSION Token number of string from main page
 	$trimmed_secret = substr($salted_token, 50);